Exawind/amr-wind/docs/sphinx/index.rst

 `Exawind <https://github.com/exawind>`_ ecosystem, AMR-wind shares the following
 objectives:

-- an open, well-documented implementation of the state-of-the-art computational models for modeling wind farm flow physics at various fidelities that are backed by a comprehensive verification and validation (V&V) process;
+- an open, well-documented implementation of the state-of-the-art computational models for modeling wind farm flow physics at various fidelities that are backed by a comprehensive verification and validation (V&V) process (:ref:`capabilities`);

 - be capable of performing the highest-fidelity simulations of flowfields within wind farms; and